Photo by Matthew Paul D’Agostino

 Long-term Residencies (1-3 years)

 Our long-term residencies offer early to mid-career artists the opportunity to develop their work in a dynamic community environment for one to three years.
-The selection of residents is highly competitive and based on excellence of work, potential for growth, and a commitment to building a clay-oriented community.
-Residents are early to mid-career artists who have completed undergraduate and/or graduate degrees, or have equivalent years of experience.
+The selection of residents is highly competitive and based on artistic excellence, potential for growth, strength of proposal, and a commitment to building a clay-oriented community.
+Residents are early to mid-career artists who have completed either undergraduate and/or graduate degrees, or have equivalent years of experience.
 Residencies start in September, and benefits include:

 - Funded, semi-private, 10’ x 12’ studio space